 JCTVC-AL0020 Deployment status of the HEVC standard [G. J. Sullivan (Microsoft)]

-Chaired(review @ 1010 chaired by JRO, Fri 10 Jan 10:10-10:20)information contribution contains a survey of deployed products and services using the HEVC standard and the formal specifications in which it is supported, along with a brief introduction to the standard written for broad readership.
+(Review chaired by JRO, Fri 10 Jan 1010-1020)

+This information contribution contains a survey of deployed products and services using the HEVC standard and the formal specifications in which it is supported, along with a brief introduction to the standard written for broad readership.
 Revision marking is included to show changes relative to JCTVC-AK0020-v2 of October 2019.

-New deployments:
+New deployments and developments noted since October 2019:

-- CISCO released a report, percentage of video traffic continues to go up
+CISCO released an updated report; the percentage of video traffic continues to go up

-- 8K consumer TVs released with HEVC support
+8K consumer TVs have begun to be released, all with HEVC support

-- Croatia started broadcast based on HEVC
+Croatia started broadcast based on HEVC

-- LiveU says 50% of their service is HEVC
+LiveU says 50% of their service is HEVC

-- ARM has new chip supporting 4K for surveillance
+ARM has new chip supporting 4K for surveillance

-- 8K Association has specified performance requirements for HEVC support with 60 fps HDR
+The 8K Association has specified performance requirements for HEVC support with 60 fps HDR

-It was further reported by participants that Disney+, Peacock and AppleTV+ also announced new services based on HEVC.

-[add notes of new aspects]

 It was commented that the new services Disney+, Apple TV+ and Peacock were likely using HEVC, and that there may be new cameras released from Panasonic.
 It was suggested that these could be included in a future update.
 Errata reports (0)

+See the notes for the AHG report JCTVC-AL0002.

 Communication with parent bodies